Andrey-Ba/LastCommand/README.md

 # Implementation of last command

-print list of logins on the system
+Print list of logins on the system

 ## Installation and Usage